Fire and rescue services

 The security situation in Gaza is unpredictable and dangerous.

-Exiting Gaza is extremely difficult and unpredictable.
+Exiting Gaza is extremely difficult.

 There are only 2 land crossings for pedestrians into and out of Gaza.
 Israel controls Erez.
 Egypt controls Rafah.